TerrapinWorks/chore_scheduler/README.md

 When the chore scheduler updates the spreadsheet with assignments, it only alters information past the black lines on the spreadsheet.

+On the candidates tab
++ Assigned chores
+On the chores tab
++ Assignee(s)
++ Assignment Time
++ Completion Status

 Errors are automatically logged internally to the Pi and to the Log tab on the spreadsheet.

 **Note**: We assume that there will never be two TW employees with the same name